alfonzso/nanopi-neo-plus-2-install/readme.md

 After dd, you ready to rollll...

-Put the card into neo, then pray to god to work, cuz its there a chance to not to...<br>
+Put the card into neo, then pray to god to work, cuz its there a chance to not to...

 If it has IP addresse and you can log in via ssh, then you are good, go to `flash with eflasher` section

 # Sd card seems not booting / no IP and ssh